davdroman/MultiModal/README.md

 Simply [install Arena](https://github.com/finestructure/Arena#how-to-install-arena) and run `arena davdroman/MultiModal --platform ios` in your terminal.

+Alternatively, a demo Xcode project is provided in the [Demo](Demo) directory.

 ## Disclaimer

 MultiModal does not enable "nested" modals; it just enables multiple modals appearing within a view body **one at a time**.
 For this reason, it's recommended that your modal presentation be dependant on a source of truth that ensures only one of them is presented at any given time.